Understanding Pickup Truck Cab and Bed SizesChevrolet Nov 10th, 2016

 Crew cabs are nearly identical to double cabs except the difference being that there is a lot more leg room in the back seats.
 The rear doors are also noticeably larger in size however at a glance, it is easy to confuse a crew cab to a double cab or vice versa.

 Generally there are 3 different sizes for pickup truck beds.
 Short, Standard, or Long.
 Generally a short bed is approximately 5’8” long, a standard bed is 6’5” long, and a long bed is 8’ long but these numbers vary by a few inches from manufacturer to manufacturer.
 Without actually getting a tape out and measuring the length of a truck bed, it is difficult to know what size it is just by looking at it.
-However an (somewhat) easy way of telling what size bed a truck has by looking at it, is to look at the placement of the gas filler flap.
-On the 2017 Chevrolet Silverado for example, if it is right on the rear fender, then that is a short box.
+However a (somewhat) easy way of telling what size bed a truck has by looking at it is to look at the placement of the gas filler flap.
+On the Chevrolet Silverado for example, if it is right on the rear fender, then that is a short box.
 If it is next to it, then it is a standard box.
 And if there’s a noticeable gap between the fuel filler flap and the rear fender, then it is a long box.

 Eagle Ridge GM – Coquitlam, British Columbia